This Patagonia packing list has everything you need to take with you if you intend to hike in Patagonia.

 - Berghaus Freeflow – a good choice for both men and women.

-Unless you are planning to hike long distance, you should include a daypack in your Patagonia packing list.
-A good daypack should be small enough so that you can carry it around easily, while at the same time able to fit an extra layer of clothes, enough food and water for the day, a basic first aid kit, your camera, smartphone and power bank.
+Unless you are planning to hike long distance, make sure to have a daypack too.
+It should be small enough so that you can carry it around easily and at the same time fit an extra layer of clothes, enough food and water for the day, a basic first aid kit, your camera, smartphone and power bank.
 I have tried several daypacks and these are my favorite:

 - Osprey Daylite Plus – it carries just about enough for a day out; the two side pockets are perfect to fit a bottle of water, the small front pocket allows you to keep small items such as a phone or tissues.

-- Lowe Alpine 22l – nicely fits a camera, it has an adjustable waist strap and has a waterproof rain cover and lots of small pockets to fit items such as tissues, keys, lip balm and your smartphone.
+- Lowe Alpine 22l – it nicely fits a camera, it has an adjustable waist strap and a waterproof rain cover and lots of small pockets to fit items such as tissues, keys, lip balm and your smartphone.

 Your Patagonia packing list should include the following clothes:

 - 2 pairs of loose fitting, rain proof Hiking Pants.
 Loose fitting pants are necessary so you can wear a base layer underneath on the coldest days.
-I like by my new Kuhl Kontour Straight or my Kuhl Weekendr Tight.
+I swear by my Kuhl Kontour Straight or my Kuhl Weekendr Tight.

 - 2 tank tops that you can wear as the under layer.
 I am a fan of Juniper tank top and Kuhl Acacia.

 - 2 long and 2 short sleeves t-shirts.
-I usually pack my Kuhl Athena pullover, which I have in several colors, and the Kuhl Svenna shirt.
+I usually pack my Kuhl Athena pullover and the Kuhl Svenna shirt.
 Both of them are long sleeves.

 - A thermal or technical shirt to wear on colder days.
 I have a W’S Wildkard Hybrid Jacket.

-- A comfortable cotton t-shirt – I like Kuhl W’S Born T – it’s comfortable, lightweight, and good to either go out or to sleep in.
+- A comfortable cotton t-shirt – I like Kuhl W’S Born T because it’s comfortable, lightweight, and good to either go out or to sleep in.

 - A good fleece – I like Kuhl Alska.
-Take an extra one in case it gets extra cold: you may want to invest in a mycro-fleece, that keeps you warm despite being super lightweight.
+Take an extra one in case it gets extra cold: you may want to invest in a micro-fleece: it will keep you warm despite being super lightweight.